-According to the information submitted for the review, the proposed development includes up to 30% open space.
-ARC recommends placing greater intensity at the site driveways while preserving additional open space be considered.
+According to the information submitted for the review, the proposed development includes up to 30% open.
+ARC recommends that through revisions, placing greater intensity at the site driveways while preserving additional open space, be considered.
 It is then possible that the proposed development could support minimal neighborhood service retail.